PrefectHQ/prefect/docs/concepts/work-pools.md

 ## Workers Overview

-Workers are lightweight polling services that retrieve scheduled work from a work pool and executed the corresponding flow runs.
+Workers are lightweight polling services that retrieve scheduled work from a work pool and execute the corresponding flow runs.
 Workers are similar to agents but offer greater configurability and the ability to route work to specific execution environments.

-Workers each have a type that corresponds to the execution environment to which they will submit flow runs.
+Workers each have a type corresponding to the execution environment to which they will submit flow runs.
 Workers are only able to join work pools of the same type.
-As a result, when deployments are assigned to a work pool, you know exactly which execution environment scheduled flow runs for that deployment will be scheduled in.
+As a result, when deployments are assigned to a work pool, you know in which execution environment scheduled flow runs for that deployment will be scheduled.

 ### Worker Options

 Workers are configured to pull work from one or more queues within a work pool.
 If the worker references a work queue that doesn't exist, it will be created automatically.
-If a worker references a work pool that doesn't exist, it will automatically create the work pool as long as the type is provided.
+If a worker references a work pool that doesn't exist, it will automatically create it as long as the type is provided.

-Configuration parameters you can specify when starting an worker include:
+Configuration parameters you can specify when starting a worker include:

 | Option | Description |
 | --- | --- |